augustoaraujoo/aws-serverless/README.md

 - sending a `POST` request to `/hello` with a payload **not** containing a string property named `name` will result in API Gateway returning a `400` HTTP error code
 - sending a `POST` request to `/hello` with a payload containing a string property named `name` will result in API Gateway returning a `200` HTTP status code with a message saluting the provided name and the detailed event processed by the lambda

-> :warning: As is, this template, once deployed, opens a **public** endpoint within your AWS account resources.
+> ⚠️ As is, this template, once deployed, opens a **public** endpoint within your AWS account resources.
 Anybody with the URL can actively execute the API Gateway endpoint and the corresponding lambda.
 You should protect this endpoint with the authentication method of your choice.

 ### Locally